 How much can I borrow?

-MJFLA Personal Loans are offered at a maximum of $500 with one guarantor, and from $500 to $3,600 with two guarantors.
+MJFLA Personal Loans are offered at a maximum of $4,000 with one or two guarantors, and up to $5,000 with two guarantors.

 Do I have to live in Southeastern Wisconsin?